 Target words — the word count target for this chapter.

-Regenerate with feedback — if the plan isn't right, type what you want changed and click regenerate.
-SteamyForge will revise the plan while keeping any chapters you've already approved.
+✓ Regenerate with feedback — type what you want changed and click regenerate.
+SteamyForge revises the plan while keeping chapters you've approved.

-When you approve the plan, SteamyForge automatically generates a series bible — a database of every character, location, voice note, and world rule in your book.
-This bible is injected into every chapter generation, ensuring consistency across your entire manuscript.
+When you approve the plan, SteamyForge automatically generates a series bible — a database of characters, locations, voice notes, and world rules from your book.
+This bible is injected into each chapter generation to help maintain consistency across your manuscript.* Results may vary — reviewing your chapters for continuity is recommended.

 You can view and edit the bible at any time through the Guided View's bible card or through Dashboard View.

-Once all chapters are approved, click ⚡ Start Writing All Chapters →.
-SteamyForge begins batch generation — writing every chapter in sequence, one at a time.
+Once chapters are approved, click ⚡ Approve All & Generate →.
+SteamyForge begins batch generation — drafting each chapter in sequence, one at a time.

 Each chapter is written with full context: the series bible, the plot notes and beats from your plan, and summaries of the previous chapters.
 This means chapter 20 knows everything that happened in chapters 1–19.